Business

 With airports across the nation still seeing delayed security wait times amid ongoing TSA chaos, some travelers might be wishing they had shelled out for a first or business class ticket to get into the “Priority” lane.

-And it seems America’s biggest airlines are also betting that passengers are now more willing to upgrade: a new report from the WSJ, published Sunday, details how airlines have shrunk traditional economy cabins over the last decade to make room for a growing number of premium offerings.
+And it seems America’s biggest airlines are also betting that passengers are now more willing to upgrade: a new report from The Wall Street Journal, published Sunday, details how airlines have shrunk traditional economy cabins over the last decade to make room for a growing number of premium offerings.

 That’s not even accounting for premium economy, an intervening class that became a standard option for many major airlines in the 2010s, which, the WSJ wrote, can be “priced at least twice as high as regular economy seats and only take up slightly more room on the plane.”